unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

 Multi-platform Framework
 ------------------------

-In ``mitiq``, a "back-end" is a function that executes quantum programs.
-A "front-end" is a library/language that constructs quantum programs. ``mitiq`` lets you mix and match these.
-For example, you could write a quantum program in ``qiskit`` and then execute it using a ``cirq`` backend, or vice versa.
+In Mitiq, a "back-end" is a function that executes quantum programs.
+A "front-end" is a library/language that constructs quantum programs.
+Mitiq lets you mix and match these.
+For example, you could write a quantum program in Qiskit and then execute it using a Cirq backend, or vice versa.

 Back-ends are abstracted to user-defined functions called *executors* that always accept a quantum program, sometimes accept other arguments, and always return an expectation value as a float.
 You can see some examples of different executors for common packages :ref:`here <guide-executors>` and in this getting started.
-If your quantum programming interface of choice can be used to make a Python function with this type, then it can be used with mitiq.
+If your quantum programming interface of choice can be used to make a Python function with this type, then it can be used with Mitiq.

 Let us define a simple ``executor`` function which simulates a Cirq circuit with depolarizing noise and returns the expectation value of